Impact Factor 5.810 | CiteScore 6.2

 PMCID: all published articles receive a PMCID

-Pharmacology of Anti-Cancer Drugs welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Pharmacology of Anti-Cancer Drugs welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Pharmacology of Anti-Cancer Drugs, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Tel +41(0)21 510 17 40

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com